-A capture mode is a preset configuration that defines how the camera captures images.
-The selected mode can affect the maximum resolution and maximum frame rate available in the device.
-If you use a capture mode with a lower resolution than the maximum, the field of view might be reduced.
-The capture mode also affects the shutter speed, which in turn affects the light sensitivity - a capture mode with a high maximum frame rate has a reduced light sensitivity, and vice versa.
-Note that with certain capture modes you might not be able to use WDR.
+A capture mode is a preset configuration that defines how the camera will capture images.
+The selected mode can affect the maximum resolution and maximum frame rate available in the Axis product.
+If using a capture mode with a lower resolution than the maximum, the field of view might be reduced.
+The capture mode also affects the shutter speed, which in turn affects the light sensitivity - a capture mode with a high maximum frame rate will have reduced light sensitivity, and vice versa.
+Note that when using certain capture modes you might not be able to use WDR.